MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_jsonvalue.md

-public unsigned int GetUint() const  |  If the current value is a uint, return it. public bool IsNumber() const  |  Return true if the current value is a number of any type. public double GetDouble() const  |  If the current value is a double, return it. public int GetBool() const  |  If the current value is an bool, return it. public std::string SerializeToString() const  |  Serialize the value and all children as a string.
+public unsigned int GetUint() const  |  If the current value is a uint, return it. public bool IsNumber() const  |  Return true if the current value is a number of any type. public double GetDouble() const  |  If the current value is a double, return it. public bool GetBool() const  |  If the current value is a bool, return it. public std::string SerializeToString() const  |  Serialize the value and all children as a string.

 ## Members